Carrie Williams Clifford

-Biography

 Personal life

 Born in Chillicothe, Ohio and raised and educated in the state, Clifford left the state to teach in Parkersburg, West Virginia, for three years.
 In 1886, she returned to Cleveland, Ohio, married Ohio state legislator William H. Clifford, and became an engaged clubwoman.
 In 1908, she moved with her husband and two children, Maurice and Joshua, to Washington, D.C.
 Clifford died on November 10, 1934, and was buried at Woodland Cemetery in Cleveland, Ohio.

 Political work

 While living in Cleveland, Clifford founded the Minerva Reading Club, which discussed current social problems.
 Her work as the assistant recording secretary for the National Association of Colored Women led her to found the Ohio Federation of Colored Women's Clubs in 1901.
 She served as the organization's first president while she lived in Cleveland.

 Clifford developed a close relationship with W. E. B. DuBois, beginning when she hosted a talk by him in Cleveland.
 At his request, Clifford helped organize a women's auxiliary within the Niagara Movement and succeeded in recruiting a large number of female delegates for the 1907 Niagara Movement meeting in Boston.
 Once she moved to Washington, D.C., she hosted regular Sunday evening gatherings, frequented by DuBois and other black activists involved in the Harlem Renaissance like Mary Church Terrell.

 When the NAACP grew out of the Niagara Movement, Clifford transitioned into the new organization, serving on the central leadership committee and as a leader of the group's work on children's issues.
 She worked with other prominent black activist women, including Mary Church Terrell and Addie D. Waites Hunton, on this issue and others, including lynching.
-Clifford's anti-lynching work involved helping organize a Silent Parade in Washington, D.C. in 1922 and meeting with President William Taft to show the NAACP's support for anti-lynching reforms.
+Clifford's anti-lynching work involved helping organize a Silent Parade in Washington, D.C., in 1922 and meeting with President William Taft to show the NAACP's support for anti-lynching reforms.

 Beyond her work for the NAACP, Clifford was also a frequent lecturer, speaking on issues related to politics and race.